HelenGezahegn/travel-buddy/README.md

    ```sh
    npm install
    ```
-4. Create a `.env` file in the `server` direcotry.
+4. Create a `.env` file in the `server` directory.
 Add your port, MongoDB API, and JWT keys.
    ```js
    PORT = 3001;
    MONGO_URL = XYZ;